klarubbio/klarubbio.github.io/_posts/2022-07-30-study-abroad.md

         {% include figure.html path="assets/img/german.jpg" class="img-fluid rounded z-depth-1" %}
     </div>
 </div>
 I also travelled outside of France.
 I took a weekend trip to Luxembourg, where the nice scenery almost makes up for the price of water.
 After my program, I visited a friend Osnabrück, Germany and took a day trip Münster.
-Thanks again, AP Euro.
 Biking around the cities made for a memorable experience.